wp-plugins/custom-content-type-manager/readme.txt

 Text fields, textarea, WYSIWYG, dropdowns (with customizable options), checkboxes, and media fields (which allow the user to select an image, video, or audio clip).

+= How do I add images or video into a custom field? =

+The media-related custom fields tie into WordPress' "attachment" posts.
+You must first upload media items using the WordPress manager before they will be available for selection for your custom field.
+In the left-hand admin menu, select the "Media" menu, and "Add New".
+Add images or videos as you would normally.
+Once they have been uploaded to your site, you will be able to select them for any media-related custom field.

 = How do I make my custom field values show up in my templates? =

 Content and templates must go hand in hand.
 If you have defined custom fields, you have to modify your theme files to accommodate them.
 There are two included theme functions intended to help you with this task: